Vyral/base-template/_posts/2019-12-11-better-homes--gardens-style-director-tells-us-home-color-trends-for-2020.md

 {% include youtube.html %}

-<p style="text-align:center;"><em>Max Wilker is an expert when it comes to home design and he has his pulse on the latest home color trends.
-Here’s what he’s been seeing lately.</em></p>
+*Max Wilker is an expert when it comes to home design and he has his pulse on the latest home color trends.
+Here’s what he’s been seeing lately.*

 I’m joined today by Max Wilker of Better Homes & Gardens to talk about the latest home color trends.
 Max is the Syle Director for Better Homes & Gardens Brands and has a wealth of knowledge on all the latest home design trends.
 Max says that the quickest way to update a home is with color, and he’s excited to show us how today.